Volume conjectures for the Reshetikhin-Turaev and the Turaev-Viro invariants: Introduction

 \section{Introduction}

+In \cite{Wit89}, Witten provided a new interpretation of the Jones polynomial based on Chern-Simons gauge theory, and expanded on this idea to construct a sequence of complex valued $3$-manifold invariants.
+This approach was formalized though the representation theory of quantum groups by Reshetikhin and Turaev \cite{RT90, RT91}, who generalized the Jones polynomial to a sequence of polynomial invariants of a link, later called the colored Jones polynomials of that link.
+They also defined a sequence of $3$-manifold invariants corresponding to Witten's invariants.
+The Reshetikhin-Turaev construction of 3-manifold invariants starts from a surgery description \cite{K78} of the manifold, and evaluates the colored Jones polynomials of the surgery data at certain roots of unity.

+A different approach was developed by Turaev and Viro \cite{TV92} who, from a triangulation of a closed 3-manifold, constructed real valued invariants of the manifold by using quantum $6j$-symbols \cite{KR88}; these Turaev-Viro invariants turned out to be equal to the square of the norm of the Reshetikhin-Turaev invariants \cite{Ro, Tur10, W}.

-In \cite{Kas95, Kas97}, Kashaev introduced a family of complex valued link invariants indexed by the integers $n$ using quantum dilogarithm, and conjectured that, for a hyperbolic knot or link, the absolute value of these invariants grow exponentially at large $n,$ with a growth rate the hyperbolic volume of the knot or link complement in $S^3.$ The mathematically rigorous definition of Kashaev's invariants was given by Baseilhac and Benedetti\,\cite{BB04, BB05, BB07, BB11}.
-In \cite{MM01}, Murakami and Murakami proved that Kashaev's invariants turned out to be special values of the colored Jones polynomials of the link, and extend Kashaev's conjecture to the following
+Using quantum dilogarithm functions, Kashaev \cite{Kas95, Kas97} used a different type of $6j$-symbols, involving the discrete quantum dilogarithm, to define for each integer $n$ complex valued link invariants.
+He observed in a few examples, and conjectured in the general case, that the absolute value of these invariants grow exponentially with $n$, and that the growth rate is given by the hyperbolic volume of the complement of the link.
+In \cite{MM01}, Murakami and Murakami showed that Kashaev's invariants coincide with the values of the colored Jones polynomials at a certain root of unity, and reformulated Kashaev's conjecture as follows.

-{\bf Volume Conjecture} (\cite{Kas97,MM01}).
-For any link $K$ in $S^3,$ let $J_n(K;q)$ be its $n$-th colored Jones polynomial.
+\begin{VolConj} [\cite{Kas97,MM01}] For a hyperbolic link $L$ in $S^3$, let $J_n(L;q)$ be its $n$-th colored Jones polynomial.
 Then